ralferlebach/moodle-enrol_adele/README.md

 There, you find settings for:

 * **Default role** - the role assigned through a learning path.
-Changing it migrates every existing ADELE role assignment in the background; roles assigned by hand are never touched.
+Changing it migrates every existing AdeLe role assignment in the background; roles assigned by hand are never touched.
 * **Remove suspended enrolments after** - how many days an enrolment may stay suspended before it is removed altogether.
 Default 90 days; `0` keeps suspended enrolments indefinitely.

-A management page under Site administration -> Plugins -> Enrolments -> Manage learning path enrolments lists every ADELE enrolment instance with server-side paging and filters by learning path, course, type and enrolment status.
+A management page under Site administration -> Plugins -> Enrolments -> Manage learning path enrolments lists every AdeLe enrolment instance with server-side paging and filters by learning path, course, type and enrolment status.
 It also shows the outcome of the last full reconciliation, the repairs currently queued in the background, and what became of the ones that already ran.

 Capabilities